-Other calendar tools like Microsoft Outlook and Google Calendar are great for simple task management, but they weren't created to optimize your workflow to help you stay efficient.
-All these calendars do is remind you of due dates.
+Other calendar tools like Microsoft Outlook and Google Calendar are great for simple task management.
+However, they aren’t designed to optimize your workflow and help you stay efficient.

 You already know that scheduling and project management isn't as simple as setting a due date, dusting off your hands, and calling it a day.
 There are usually tasks and subtasks (and sub-sub tasks) involved.

 Asana is your one-stop project management shop to create a dedicated team workspace, automate your workflows, collaborate with your team members in real-time, and see all project plans in an easy-to-read format.
-(It truly has a sophisticated use case.)
-If you're still hanging on to the idea of having a calendar view, too, like you’re used to — don't worry, Asana's got that too.
+Click here for an in-depth look at Asana’s different use cases.

-How Asana makes it easy to plan out your workflow
+How Asana makes it easy to plan out your project management workflow

 No matter if you’re working with a small team, it’s just you, or you have some serious stakeholders invested in your business, Asana can help streamline your workflow with ease.

-Below are five of the many amazing features that this scheduling software has to make your online workspace simple to set up and follow:
+Below are five of the many amazing features that this project management software has to make your online workspace simple to set up and follow:

 Asana has ready-made templates you can choose from to make it quick and easy to set up new workspaces and track specific projects.
 From there, you can customize these templates so they fit your specific needs.
-Trello, a similar platform that often gets pitted against Asana, also has templates, but we find the templates on Asana to be much more intuitive to use because of the easy-to-read list vs Kajabi board view you see in Trello.
 Some examples of templates available to Premium accounts are Company Goals & Milestones, Event Planning, Product Launches, Editorial Calendar, and more.

-Custom fields are fantastic because they let you add custom details your team might need to know about within each task.
+Customization is always a plus, but especially when it comes to your project management platform.
+Custom fields allow you to make Asana perfectly tailored for your team’s unique workflow.
 For example, if you manage a marketing team and you need to differentiate between your due dates and publication dates, you can custom create these fields right in Asana.

 We are huge fans of the transparency that comes with using Asana and real-time status updates.
-You can get notifications for the exact moment each assignee changes their status update for a task, allowing you to keep track of how your team’s work is moving along.
+You can get notifications for the exact moment each assignee changes their status update for a task, allowing you to track progress easily.

-Within each Asana project you create (more on that in the next section), you can easily keep up with all your tasks with the view you like best — list view, calendar view, portfolio view, timeline view, and board view.
+Within each Asana project you create (more on that in the next section), you can easily keep up with all your tasks with the view you like best — List view, Calendar view, Board view, and more.

-Of course, we had to include this benefit since this is a blog post all about team spaces within Asana!
-Collaboration with your team in one space makes it super clear where each team member is in a project, so there’s less miscommunication and waiting around for updates.
+While Asana is awesome for managing your personal task list, it’s even better for team collaboration.
+Asana makes it super clear where each team member is in a project, so there’s less miscommunication and waiting around for updates.
 Plus, since you can communicate with your team in real-time, this can result in fewer meetings and more time for Focus Time and increased productivity.

 We don’t blame you if you’re getting excited to set up Asana right now for your team — it’s an incredible tool!
 So we won’t make you wait any longer and we’ll dive right into how you can set up your team’s Asana for an optimized, streamlined workflow.